BANK

 Complaint rate · per 1,000 customersscale 0–10

-A higher federal complaint rate per customer than 97% of scored peers in the 45-bank dataset.
+A lower federal complaint rate per customer than 55.8% of scored peers — though sub-signal observations remain on record.

 Customer ratio